Overview

 Form ADV – Part 2A

-transactions are not done, nor options (writing, including covered options, uncovered
+Margin transactions, nor options (writing, including covered options, uncovered

-options or spreading strategies).
+options or spreading strategies) are done.

-Each client’s portfolio generally is comprised of ten to twenty long positions.
+Each Client’s portfolio is generally comprised of ten to twenty long positions.
 Cash

 or cash equivalents may be held in the absence of attractive investments.